epsylon/oasis/README.md

  + Governance: Module to discover and manage votes.
  + Images: Module to discover and manage images.
  + Invites: Module to manage and apply invite codes.
+ + Jobs: Module to discover and manage jobs.
  + Legacy: Module to manage your secret (private key) quickly and securely.
  + Latest: Module to receive the most recent posts and discussions.
  + Market: Module to exchange goods or services.